7 Awesome Songs in Alternate Tuning

 Metal thrasher Mark Tremonti chose a guitar tuning that he’s used frequently: the alternative open D tuning D-A-D-A-D-D. As Tremonti tells it, when the band turned the song in as their first single, it included a long guitar solo.
 Then the producers edited it out.
 But he insisted on keeping it, telling them, “Kurt Cobain may have killed the guitar solo, but we’re going to do our best to bring it back.”

-We hope you enjoyed going through those awesome guitar tunings (or as some would say, weird guitar tunings)!
+We hope you enjoyed going through these 7 Awesome Songs in Alternate Tuning!
 If you’re looking for more on alternate tuning, check out our guide.

-If you have any others please share them in the comment box below.
+Did we miss anything? if you have any favorite songs in alternate tuning please share them in the comment box below!